-The cooperation agreement will terminate on the date that is two years following the threshold date, except for certain provisions including those relating to confidentiality and dispute resolution.
+The cooperation agreement will terminate on the date that is one year following the date on which Leonardo S.p.A. ceases to beneficially own at least a specified percentage of our outstanding common stock, except for certain provisions including those relating to confidentiality and dispute resolution.